What is Cost of Goods Sold?

 To commit the changes to COGS and inventory, approve the bill, even though it is zero.

-When you send them over to QBO, they can be found in the Bank Journals split between the various inventory and COGS accounts.
+When you send them over to QuickBooks Online, they are found in the Bank Journals split between the various inventory and COGS accounts.

 Reviewing and Sending COGS invoices to your accounting system